iO-Academy/2022-jul-DunkinBisquids/README.md

 ### Description
 Dunkin Bisquids is an object-orientated PHP project, styled  with Bootstrap, that fetches and displays information about a variety of the best biscuits (and TimTams) from a MySQL database.

-Upon selecting a biscuit you can view more in-depth facts about your favourite biscuit with a desciption, an arbitrary dunking time metric and a link to its wikipedia.
+Upon selecting a biscuit you can view more in-depth facts about your favourite biscuit with a description, an arbitrary dunking time metric and a link to its wikipedia.

 ## Getting Started